theMoor9/SolanaWallet/cheat_sheets/solana-command-line-interface.md

-# **Solana Command Line Interface ( CLI )**
+# **Solana Command Line Interface (CLI)**
+#### Wallet Manager Cheatsheet

-> Hi, i 'm Kenneth and i will try to guide you through this cheatsheet for an easy way to access the Solana Technology.
+> Hi, i 'm Kenneth and i will guide you through this cheatsheet for an easy way to access the Solana Technology.
+I designed it to be procedural with a set of personal interventions providing metaphors for real-life cases.
+However, it can also be viewed by topic if needed.

+ <div style="font-size: 70%"><b>&#x1F553; Read Time: 9 m</b></div>

+---
 ##### **Table of contents**

 ###### [§ Prerequisites](#-Prerequisites-1)